andrewpatto/andrewpatto/README.md

 I happen to have lots of experience in the world of health IT - genomics, medical terminology and primary care data analytics - but am interested in any field that is interesting.

+I am apparently the only developer in the world *not* experimenting or working with AI.

-- 🔭 I’m currently working on federated data sharing for genomics in Australia
+I’m currently working on federated data sharing for genomics in Australia ( see [Elsa Data](/elsa-data) ).

 <!--